DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 ## Contact

+To learn more about applying for iQTS, contact your chosen training provider for information about their application process.

-To get advice about iQTS, you can contact us using the live chat service at the bottom of this page.
+For general advice about iQTS, email us on iqts.policy@education.gov.uk.

+You can also contact us using the live chat service at the bottom of this page.
 Or you can call us on +44 800 389 2500.
 Calls will be charged at your country’s standard rate.

 We’re available Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England.

-You can also email us on iqts.policy@education.gov.uk.